chibyhq/awesome-standalone-edu-games/README.md

 # Awesome Standalone Educational Games

-List of awesome educational games that can be turned into stand alone applications.
+List of awesome educational games and resources that can be turned into stand alone applications.

 ## Ready to package
 These applications or games are already standalone and run off a native system - they just need a healthy dose of Docker package to make them easy to deploy.